nomeata/haskell-for-readers/haskell-for-readers.md

   ::: Solution
   Since `when False action` is not supposed to execute `action`, it has no way of producing a `m a`.
 But it can always create a `m ()` using `return ()`.
   :::

+* `forever` just keeps executing the same action over and over.
+This does not make sense for every monad, but is useful for some -- including `IO`, where you might find an event loop wrapped in `forever`.
+The return type `b` is completely unconstrained, because it never “returns” anyways.

 `do` notation ☆
 -------------